2022 Diamond Challenge Finalist

 Hi!
-My name is Jaein (Jane) Kim, a junior at Saint Paul Preparatory Seoul.
+My name is Jaein (Jane) Kim, a senior at Saint Paul Preparatory Seoul.
 As a member of PyroTamer, I design our logos, websites, and the user interface of our mobile and web app.
 In my free time, I love to design, play volleyball, and create animated videos.
 It has been and will continue to be an exciting experience collaborating with the other teammates to develop our PyroTamer project.

 Hello!
 My name is Jermaine.
-I am currently a junior.
+I am currently a senior.
 I always enjoyed writing algorithms and exploring different ways to utilize computing power for problem-solving!
 Some of my other hobbies are robotics, competitive math, and talking to friends!
 I’m very excited to be a part of the FireTamer project.
 The wildfires will only get more destructive and deploying technology to quickly communicate the status of the containment is imminent.

 Hi!
-My name is Matthew Lee and I am currently a junior.
+My name is Matthew Lee and I am currently a senior.
 I’ve always enjoyed solving real-world problems with programming and finding ways to improve projects I am working on through reaching out to others.
 Some of my hobbies include listening to music, playing the clarinet, and hanging out with my friends.
 I am excited to be a part of the PyroTamer project and can’t wait to see how our project will help firefighters!

 Meet Our Product: PyroTamer